''An editor is someone who knows exactly what he wants but isn't quite sure'

-These are some of the principles I learnt from working with Dr Michael O'Donnell, editor of World Medicine.
+These are some of the principles I learnt from working with Dr Michael O'Donnell (left) when he was editor of World Medicine.
 I wrote them as a tribute to him.

 1. To make a publication look effortless takes effort.